CrowdStrike/cs.eyrie/docs/motivation.rst

-The final example uses the abstractions provided by this package to make it clear exactly what ZMQ sockets are in play, but gets out of your way after that.
+The final example uses the abstractions provided by this package to make it declaritively configure the ZMQ sockets you want, but gets out of your way after that.

 .. code-block:: python